eellpp/pubScratchpad/Tech/programming/java/javaDesignPatterns/Visitor Pattern.md

 Once you have the elements defined.
 Addition of new operations does not required changing the Element class or existing other visitoors.
 However adding a new element requires adding the element specific operation in all existing visitor.

-Visitor pattern choice is a tradeoff.
+### Visitor pattern choice is a tradeoff.
+When to use

 **Appropriate Siutation** :
 - When you have a stable elment structure, and the operations on that structure are expected to change or expand frequently.
 Like circle/Square etc are limited.
 But operations on it will keep changing
 - When you need to perform complex, multi-step operations across a set of elements of different types.